+I grew up in South Florida catching lizards and swimming in the Atlantic Ocean.
 At the University of Florida, I obtained a B.S. in Zoology and a B.A. in Philosophy.
 During and after college, I worked in biology labs studying horseshoe crab mating behavior, spotted owl population dynamics, deep sea microbiology and avian conservation genetics.

-Over the years, I've been published in various outlets, such as Scientific American, FactCheck.org, CNN, The Huffington Post, NBC, MSN.com, USA Today, Quanta, UnDark, Science Friday, The Scientist, BioScience, EARTH, The American Scholar and EuroScientist.
+In 2009 I began a career in science journalism.
+Since then, I've reported on a spectrum of scientific topics, including quantum physics, evolutionary biology, genetics, medicine, climate change, public health, science policy, neuroscience and psychology.
+I've been published in various outlets, such as Scientific American, FactCheck.org, CNN, The Huffington Post, NBC, MSN.com, USA Today, Quanta, UnDark, Science Friday, The Scientist, BioScience, EARTH, The American Scholar and EuroScientist.